Govardh/AI-powered-Talent-Finding-software/README.md

 ## 1. App Overview and Objectives

-**App Name (Working Title):**  Let's call it "TalentWise AI" for now, but we can brainstorm better names later!
+**App Name (Working Title):**  Let's call it "Talent AI" for now, but we can brainstorm better names later!

 **Objective:** To develop a next-generation AI-powered talent finding software that significantly improves the efficiency, accuracy, and fairness of the recruitment process.
 This software will go beyond traditional keyword-based resume screening to provide recruiters with deeper insights into candidate skills, experience, and foundational knowledge.